 The Beaulieu Casino, a nocturnal haunt for high-rollers, also hosts concerts.
 Check out the new outdoor terrace restaurant with tasty southern Italian lunch prix-fixe menus.

 Cinema: Cinéma de Beaulieu (Avenue Albert 1er)

-The Cinéma de Beaulieu, adjacent to the Casino, is a recently opened hi-tech theatre featuring a great international selection of films in their original version.
+The Cinéma de Beaulieu, adjacent to the Casino, is a hi-tech theatre featuring a great international selection of films in their original version.

 Sport: Beaulieu Tennis Club (4, rue Alexandre 1er de Yougoslavie)

 The Beaulieu Tennis Club is a lovely outdoor complex of red clay courts near the Baie des Fourmis.
 It offers day rates to visitors.

 Festivals: Festival les Nuits Guitares (Le Jardin de l’Olivaie, Rue Jean Bracco)